LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 The **inputs_template** folder contains input files required to run LDAR-SIM.
 These include Airport files, empirical leak and vent data, facility lists, subtype distributions, and legacy program input parameter files (<V2.0).

 The **outputs** folder stores all output data files produced by LDAR-SIM.
-The folder is removed and added at the beginning of each run of the program.
+The folder is cleaned, and added if required each time ldar_sim_main is run.

 The **module_code** folder stores the python source code.
-The main code of LDAR_SIM, LDAR_sim_main.py is stored inthe  base folder of module_code.
+The main code of LDAR_SIM, LDAR_sim_main.py is stored in the base folder of module_code.

-The **sample_simulations** stores >V.2 input parameter files. -- This is currently in development --.
+The **sample_simulations** stores >V2 input parameter files. -- This is currently in development and may be changed before V2 release--.
 # Running the Model

 To run the model, supply one or more input parameter files as arguments to the program.
 The main function is called `ldar_sim_main.py` and is the main entrypoint to the model.
 File paths can be relative to the root directory (e.g., `./parameter_file1.txt`) or absolute (e.g., `D://parameter_files//parameter_file1.txt`).
 File paths are positional arguments and should be seperated by a single space.